GiuliaM/browser-technologies/week1/funda/README.md

 <img src="img/loadhome.png" alt=“statistics loading time homepage without font”>

+The search query was also interesting to test.
 With the Tahoma font it took 8.94 s and the 25 houses took 13.1 min (!) to load.

 <img src="img/searchwithfont.png" alt="statistics loading time search query web app">